 On the basis of the approved remuneration system, the Supervisory Board decides at the beginning of the year on the base and target remuneration for the individual members of the Board of Management and decides on the success parameters relevant for the annual bonus in the coming year.
 Furthermore, individual goals are decided upon for each member of the Board of Management for the respective areas of personal responsibility; those goals are then taken into consideration after the end of the financial year when the annual bonus is decided upon by the Supervisory Board.

-For the long-term variable component of remuneration, the Supervisory Board sets an amount to be granted for the upcoming financial year in the form of an absolute amount in euros and sets the respective performance targets.
+For the long-term variable component of remuneration, the so-called Performance Phantom Share Plan (PPSP) the Supervisory Board sets an amount to be granted for the upcoming financial year in the form of an absolute amount in euros and sets the related performance targets.

 In this way, the individual base and target remuneration and the relevant performance parameters are set by the beginning of each year.

-After the end of each year, target achievement is measured and the actual remuneration is calculated by the Presidential Committee and is submitted to the Supervisory Board for its approval.
+After the end of each year, target achievement is measured and the actual remuneration is then calculated by the Presidential Committee and submitted to the Supervisory Board for its approval.

 The base salary is fixed remuneration relating to the entire year, oriented towards the area of responsibility of each Board of Management member and paid out in twelve monthly installments.

 The annual bonus is variable remuneration, the level of which is primarily linked to the operating profit of the Daimler Group (EBIT).
 For the past financial year, the annual bonus was also linked to the target for the respective financial year determined by the Supervisory Board (derived from the level of return targeted for the medium term and the growth targets), the actual result compared with the prior year, the individual performance of the Board of Management members and the achievement of compliance targets.
-Optionally, additional key figures/assessment bases and targets can be included.
+In addition, qualitative targets are defined and included.